AdobeDocs/experience-manager-dispatcher.en/help/using/permissions-cache.md

 `AuthChecker: initialized with URL 'configured_url'.`

-The following example auth_checker section configures Dispatcher to use the servlet of the previous topic.
+The following example auth_checker section configures the Dispatcher to use the servlet of the previous topic.
 The filter section causes permission checks to be performed only on secure HTML resources.

 ### Example configuration {#example-configuration}